shinken-monitoring/mod-status-dat/README.md

 mod-status-dat
 ==============

-Shinken module for exporting data to a Nagios status.dat comptabile format
+Shinken module for exporting data to a Nagios status.dat compatible format